Murtaza-data/datamind-ai/README.md

 ## What It Does
 Users ask business questions in plain English.
 The system converts them into SQL queries, runs them against a real e-commerce database with 100,000+ orders, and returns clear answers.

-## Example Questions
-- What are the top 5 product categories by sales?
-- Which city has the most orders?
-- What is the total revenue from all payments?

 ## Tech Stack
 - Frontend: Streamlit